Skip to main content

 Image

-You can almost think of them as shorter versions of Freedom Class ships, with a few notable differences, such as the shorter Royal Promenades.
+You can almost think of them as shorter versions of Freedom Class ships, with a few notable differences, such as a smaller Royal Promenades.
 This, however, makes sense considering the ships are smaller.

 In total, there are 5 Voyager Class ships.